{{org_field_logo}}

 6.2 Handling Valuables

-- People we support should be encouraged to manage their own valuables where possible.
+People we support should be encouraged and enabled to manage their own valuables wherever possible.
+Staff must not routinely take control of valuables simply for organisational convenience.

 6.3 Managing Finances